-Dean McCann is one of the nation’s leading experts in sports law.
-He is Sports Illustrated’s Legal Analyst, an Investigative Writer for Sports Illustrated and the on-air Legal Analyst for NBA TV.
-McCann has authored more than 700 legal columns and articles for SI and is a key member of SI’s investigative team.
-He has covered the Boston Marathon bombings, Deflategate, the murder trials of Aaron Hernandez, sexual misconduct allegations against players, owners and team executives, the USA Gymnastics sex abuse scandal, the ouster of Donald Sterling from the NBA Colin Kaepernick’s collusion grievance against the NFL, the FBI’s investigation into college basketball corruption, amateurism litigation against the NCAA, concussion class actions, the legality of sports betting and numerous other legal controversies .
+McCann is one of the nation’s leading experts in sports law and an award-winning journalist.
+He is a staff writer for Sports Illustrated and serves as the publication’s Legal Analyst.
+Since 2007, McCann has authored more than 750 legal columns and articles for SI.
+He has covered the Boston Marathon bombings, the murder trials of Aaron Hernandez, the USA Gymnastics sex abuse scandal, the NBA's ouster of Donald Sterling, Colin Kaepernick’s collusion grievance, the FBI’s investigation into college basketball, NCAA amateurism litigation, concussion class actions, the legality of sports betting and many other controversies.

 McCann was the first member of the media to interview Lance Armstrong after Armstrong’s interview with Oprah Winfrey.
 He interviewed Armstrong at his home in Austin, Texas and authored “My Dance With Lance” (Sports Illustrated, March 11, 2013 issue, pages 14-15).

-As a journalist, McCann has also broken several national news stories.
-Those stories include that relevant FBI wiretaps did not implicate University of Arizona basketball coach Sean Miller in the college hoops scandal, that attorneys for Colin Kaepernick deposed New England Patriots owner Robert Kraft, that University of Arkansas football coach Bobby Petrino hired his mistress over 150 more qualified candidates, that Donald Sterling informed the NBA of his refusal to comply with the NBA’s sanction and that Sterling hired a legal team with a threat to sue the NBA, and that the Los Angeles Angels were set to trade troubled outfielder Josh Hamilton.
+As a journalist, McCann has broken several national news stories.
+They include that relevant FBI wiretaps did not implicate Arizona basketball coach Sean Miller, that attorneys for Colin Kaepernick deposed New England Patriots owner Robert Kraft, that Arkansas football coach Bobby Petrino hired his mistress over more qualified candidates, that Donald Sterling informed the NBA of his refusal to comply with the NBA’s sanction and planned to sue the NBA, and that the Los Angeles Angels were set to trade outfielder Josh Hamilton.